expofx/twitter/README.md

-# README
+# Basic Twitter

-Basic Twitter built with Ruby on Rails
+Built with Ruby on Rails 🐦